 Social Media Marketing

 Social distancing should not mean social media distancing, in fact it should mean the opposite.
-As customers look for ways to keep in touch social media use has soared.
-In order to connect with your customers this form of direct communication is more important than ever.
+Customers are looking for ways to keep in touch so this form of direct communication is now more important than ever.

 With the current situation affecting lives across the globe, make empathy and helpfulness key features of your brand.
 Make sure you create the right content, using the right tone of voice, as customer needs evolve.